tadija/mappable/README.md

 > I made this for personal use, feel free to use it or contribute if you like.

+⚠️ This is deprecated since Swift 4 and you should use [Codable](https://developer.apple.com/documentation/swift/codable) instead.

 ## Include

 - [Swift Package Manager](https://swift.org/package-manager/):